prabello/brod_sample/README.md

 You should now see on your console all the messages you've sent earlier

 ## Warning
-If you are not running your application in cluster mode you may go into some issues as the `group_subscriber` on multiple nodes may force each other re-join the group
+If you are not running your application in cluster mode you may go into some issues as the `group_subscriber` on multiple nodes may force each other re-join the group, if you wish to simulate this you can start